ayourtch/rsp10/README.md

-I started working on the ideas for this a couple of years ago, when the choice of frameworks was pretty scarce, and also the ones that were there, were requiring stable rust.
+I started working on the ideas for this a couple of years ago, when the choice of frameworks was pretty scarce, and also the ones that were there, were requiring nightly rust.

 This project has a few general principles behind:

+0. Allow for purely server-based logic.
 1. No unsafe {} blocks.
 2. Only stable Rust.
 3. Completely stateless on the server side.